This post contains affiliate links. For more information, please read our disclosure policy.

 Like Fløyen, you can easily reach the top of Mount Ulriken, the highest of seven crests of the mountains in Bergen, at 643m.
 In the case of Mount Ulriken, you can take Ulrikbanen aerial tramway.
 It ferries visitors to the peak and takes back since 1961.

-There is another fantastic vantage point at the summit, which is set up with telescopes, along with TV tower and restaurant, which can be seen from afar.
+There is another fantastic vantage point at the summit, which is set up with telescopes, along with a TV tower and restaurant, which can be seen from afar.

-For some adventures, you can also hike up via trail system, and the route starts at Montana.
+For some adventures, you can also hike up via the trail system, and the route starts at Montana.
 Once you hit the top, you can keep trekking from Vidden Trail to Floyen.

-You can get close enough to the second longest fjord in Bergen and feel like you are at the top of the world to experience ethereal beauty and it takes at least a day.
+You can get close enough to the second-longest fjord in Bergen and feel like you are at the top of the world to experience ethereal beauty, and it takes at least a day.
 Hardangerfjord is a fruit orchard in Norway.

 There are lush strawberry farms and apple orchards at the base of high walls beside the water.
 You can even buy apples in season through the honor system.

 You may also interact with folk culture in the villages.
-See the nature at its best and the Folgefunna glacier.
+See nature at its best and the Folgefunna glacier.

 Fish Market is a trading spot for fishers at the innermost Vagen bay.
 It is touristy today and something you should not miss when you get to Bergen.

 The opening hours are short in the outdoor market during winters, as it is open only on weekends.
-However, you can visit here any day in summer.
+However, you can visit here any day in the summer.

 Fantoft Stave Church